Resident Dining Plans

 - All the plans are great – the plan we believe fits most students’ needs is the Preferred Plan.

-- The Preferred Plan, with 300 Dining Dollars and 4 extra guest passes is only $264 more than the Base Plan
+- The Preferred Plan, with 300 Dining Dollars and 4 extra guest passes costs $264 more than the Base Plan.

-- Dining Dollars don’t roll over but there’s no need to loose them – stop by a C-Shop and get dorm room supplies or snacks for next semester.
+- Dining Dollars don’t roll over but there’s no need to lose them – stop by a C-Shop and get dorm room supplies or snacks for next semester.

 I ALREADY SIGNED UP AND DIDN’T BUY DINING DOLLARS WHAT DO I DO?